Homemade French vanilla ice cream is the most basic ice cream of all. You can add nearly anything to it.

 - 1/8 tsp salt

-- Remove beans.
-Scrape the seeds and pulp back into the cream mixture, discard the shell.
+- Scrape the seeds and pulp back into the cream mixture, discard the shell or use it to make vanilla sugar.

 - Fold into half and half mixture carefully.